Education

 In traditional social work models, interventions tend to target problems, deficits, and diagnoses.
 Although the identification of challenges is required, these models at times can perpetuate feelings of helplessness by highlighting what is deficient in a person’s life.

 Strengths-based model does it differently.
 Rather than defining everything that’s not working, it examines everything that is and how those positives can be tapped into for empowerment.
-This turn in thinking will help clients focus on themselves as being competent and capable, and not as having been victimized by circumstance.
+This turn in thinking will help clients focus on themselves as being competent and capable, and not as having been victimised by circumstance.

 For instance, for a case of a struggling single parent, the problem-focused perspective may point to financial insecurity, childcare issues, and stress-related illnesses.
-A strengths-based perspective, on the other hand, would emphasize the parent’s good organisational abilities, dedication to the well-being of their child, and propensity to access help when necessary.
+A strengths-based perspective, on the other hand, would emphasise the parents’ good organisational abilities, dedication to the well-being of their child, and propensity to access help when necessary.
 The social worker would then formulate a plan to enhance their condition based on these strengths.

 Challenges of a Strengths-Based Approach